ADA-research/Sparkle/Documentation/README.md

 # Documentation system for Sparkle

 Sparkle uses Sphinx to generate the documentation.
-The requirements are included in `../requirments_first.txt`.
+The requirements are included in `../Documentation/requirments.txt`.
+LaTeX is also needed to build the `pdf` version of the documentation and userguide.

 ## Full documentation